The AME Apprentice reports directly to the Lead Hand.

 • Excellent oral and written communication skills.

-• Currently attending a Transport Canada approved AME approved program or
+• Attending a Transport Canada approved AME approved course or

-• Completed a Transport Canada approved AME approved program.
+• Completed a Transport Canada approved AME approved course.

 • Dash 8 experience is considered an asset.